 The large-amplitude sound cavity unit keeps the treble bright and the pass deep.
 The integrated GPS module is more accurate than they usually are on Android tablets.
 The Android 10.0 operating system offers humanised global gesture touch and the long-awaited dark mode.

-The camera is passable at best.
+The camera's video capturing quality is passable at best.

 Teclast P20HD has the best screen and maybe even the best appearance among tablets below ~300 quid.
 The IPS display makes sure the viewing angle is wide (178 degrees), and colours are accurate, and the contrast ratio is high, preventing the image from looking washed out.